 Projected future renewal and replacement expenditures are forecast to increase over time as the asset stock increases from growth.
-The expenditure is summarised in Fig 5.1, 5.2 and 5.3.
+The expenditure is summarised in Fig 5.1, 5.2 and 5.3 for the three scenarios.
 Note that all amounts are shown in real values.

-The projected capital renewal and replacement program for scenario 2 is shown in Appendix B.
+The projected capital renewal and replacement program is shown in Appendix B.